-Charles Leadbeater is a leading authority on innovation, strategy and education.
+Charles Leadbeater is a leading authority on innovation, strategy, creativity and education.

 His renowned work, Learning from the Extremes, in conjunction with Cisco, looked at the demand for innovative approaches to low cost, mass forms of education in the developing world.

 He authored We-think, which chartered the rise of mass, participative approaches to innovation.